Wenxin-Jiang/EMSE-CVReengineering-Artifact/README.md

-# Deep Learning Model Reengineering: An Exploratory Case Study on Computer Vision
+# Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision

-This is the artifact for the submission to ESEC/FSE'2022.
+This is the artifact for the submission to ICSE'2023.

 This artifact includes our data for:
 - Open-source bug study: